Maria 01, Building 5, entrance B

 After highschool, I went to the United States to play soccer, study finance and economics, and of course to gain some life experience.
 Upon returning, I joined an early-staged startup and continued my studies, this time at the Aalto School of Business — where I co-founded Aalto Investment Club and was also involved in Aalto Entrepreneurship Society.
 I’ve also interned at audit firms and banks, but Maki is where I had the opportunity to see what it is like on the other side of the table.
 Follow my journey at @petrakoivuvaara!

-Maki House is now hiring interns for 2022 and we're looking for applicants from all fields of study to launch their path in VC.
+Maki House is now hiring interns for 2023 and we're looking for applicants from all fields of study to launch their path in VC.
 Apply by 30th of Sep.
-We can't wait to hear from you.